Natalie Strynadka

-Natalie C. J. Strynadka FRS is a professor of Biochemistry in the Department of Biochemistry and Molecular Biology at the University of British Columbia.
+Natalie C. J. Strynadka is a Canadian biochemist who is a professor of Biochemistry in the Department of Biochemistry and Molecular Biology at the University of British Columbia.

 Education

 Strynadka was educated at the University of Alberta where she was awarded a PhD in 1990.
 Her thesis committee included Michael N. G. James and Sir David Chilton Phillips.

 Awards and honours

 Strynadka was elected a Fellow of the Royal Society (FRS) in 2015.
 Her certificate of election reads: